projetmooc/edx-platform/docs/en_us/course_authors/source/appendices/e.rst

    * - ``<textline>``
      - Child of ``<stringresponse>``.
 Lists the answer options and contains the ``label`` attribute.
    * - ``<additional_answer>`` (optional)
      - Specifies an additional correct answer for the problem.
 A problem can contain an unlimited number of additional answers.
+Parent: :ref:`stringresponse`.
+Used in :ref:`Text Input`.
    * - ``<hintgroup>`` (optional)
      - Indicates that the instructor has provided hints for certain common incorrect answers.
+Parent: :ref:`stringresponse`.
+Used in :ref:`Text Input`.
    * - ``<stringhint />`` (optional)
      - Child of ``<hintgroup>``.
 Specifies the text of the incorrect answer to provide the hint for.
 Contains answer, type, name.
+Used in :ref:`Text Input`.
    * - ``<hintpart>``
      - Contains the name from ``<stringhint>``.
 Associates the incorrect answer with the hint text for that incorrect answer.
+Used in :ref:`Text Input`.
    * - ``<startouttext />``
      - Indicates the beginning of the text of the hint.
    * - ``<endouttext />``